gengyuanhuang/CMPUT404-assignment-css-hell/README.md

     Q: what modifications you had to make to the project gutenberg HTML files?
     A: I comment out the internal css styling inside the <head></head>.
 Then added <link rel="stylesheet" href="style.css"> element to the <head></head>.
 This linked my external css file to the html file.

+The freewoodtexture is obtained from https://freestocktextures.com/license/.
+The image is licensed under Creative Commons Zero.
+Here is the link to the image https://freestocktextures.com/texture/floor-wood-oak,765.html